michlam/Genshin-Impact-Loadout-Simulator/README.md

 ![Demo Gif](./Demo/DemoGif.gif "Demo Gif")

+### Demo
+You can try it out at this link: https://michlam-genshin-simulator.netlify.app/.
+While only the frontend is being permanently hosted online, the backend is still being hosted locally and will only be running occasionally.

 ## Project Description
 This project aims to implement a simulator for Genshin Impact teams, characters, and weapons, similar to what is seen in game.
 This project is also to help me practice my fullstack development and to help me learn Java, Spring, SQL, JavaScript, and React.